spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 ### Enable Well Known Masking

-Indicates whether secret patterns will be automatically redacted from logs.
-If this is enabled, next secrets will be masked from logs:
+This setting determines if secret patterns will be automatically redacted from logs.
+If enabled, the following secrets will be masked from logs:

 - AWS Access Key Id
 - GitHub PAT